2022 United States Senate election in Louisiana

 The 2022 United States Senate election in Louisiana was held on November 8, 2022, to elect a member of the United States Senate to represent the State of Louisiana.
 Incumbent Republican U.S. senator John Kennedy was first elected in 2016.
 He ran for re-election to a second term, and was re-elected after receiving a majority of votes in the first round.

-Kennedy won White voters (79% to 9%), while Chambers and Mixon had a split majority of African Americans (48% to 24% to 16%).
+Kennedy won White voters (79% to 9%), while Chambers and Mixon both won a split majority of African Americans (48% to 24% to 16%).